-The Haute Couture Spring 2020 Hair Accessories Breathe New Life Into Established Trends
+The Spring 2020 Couture Shows Breathe New Life Into These Hair Accessories

 The definition of hair accessory loosens up during Couture Week.
 Sometime's it's an oversized headband, or a tiny, '50s-inspired hair fastener, angled just so.
 But occasionally, it can also be the netted veil completely covering a model's face at Maison Margiela, or the explosive jumble of a sculpture balanced on top of a head at Valentino.
 One fact is certain, though: The Haute Couture Spring 2020 hair accessories do not disappoint.

 And despite the more eccentric pieces, there are select accessories destined for commercial success — should their houses translate the ornamental couture into ready-to-wear jewelry.
 Clare Waight Keller continued the chunky headband trend at the Givenchy Spring 2020 Couture show, coordinating the accessory's material with the texture of certain dresses.
 Look 39 most beautifully exemplifies the humble headband's power under the creative director's hand: The pearls appear like a radiant halo on top of the model's hair, a stark contrast suspended on the dark band.